mary-ext/pkg-bluesky-client/README.md

 - The client does not attempt to validate if the responses are valid, or provide the means to check if what you're sending is correct during runtime. **Proceed at your own risk**.
 - IPLD and blob types are represented _as-is_.
-  - CID links are not converted to a CID instance, and you'd need to rely on `multiformats` or `@mary/atproto-cid` if you need to parse them.
+  - CID links are not converted to a CID instance, and you'd need to rely on [`@mary/atproto-cid`](https://jsr.io/@mary/atproto-cid) or `multiformats` if you need to parse them.
   - Byte arrays are converted to `unknown` for the time being as queries and procedures currently does not make use of them.
   - Blobs are not turned into a BlobRef instance.